cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-The _concise-match-expression_ is a form of pattern matching that applies a test and optional _match-guard_ on the operand and returns true or false.
+The _concise-match-expression_ is an abbreviated syntax for pattern matching that evaluates a pattern and a _match-guard_.
 This maps directly to Rust's [@matches] facility, although instead of being a macro, this is a first-class language feature.

+We're working on better specifying the binding modes for match declarations and their interactions with the relocation object model and with the borrow checker.
+We hope to show more complex usage for the next revision.

 ## Interior mutability